o1-labs/rfcs/00xx-account-deletion.md

 ```

 We propose to change the implemented interface with a pair of functions
-- `last_filled` returns the last filled location (which might not be the righmost one anymore)
+- `last_filled` returns the last filled location, which might not be the
+  rightmost one anymore, since we have a list of free locations.
 - `rightmost_filled`, a new function, would return the rightmost location that is filled

 Alternatively, depending on the current usage of `last_filled`, we could